mrpotatosanta/bo1-zombies-autosplitter/README.md

 - Shi No Numa 237 - Mango
 - Shi No Numa 235 - Tails
 - Der Riese 250 - Slewya

+> [!TIP]
+> To change the reference comparison:
+> - Right Click > Compare Against
+>
+> To add a new reference set:
+> - Right Click > Edit Splits > Add Comparison
+> - Enter split times in the new column under the **Game Time** tab and remember to Save Splits when done.
+You can paste on this page if it's the right format.

 ---